rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 In the afternoon I visited the `War Childhood Museum`_.
 It was a very heart touching experience, reading the stories of how children were experiencing the war.
-Also still after more than 20 years, marks of the war are still visible in Sarajevo.
+Also, after more than 20 years, marks of the war are still visible in Sarajevo.

-In the evening we went to the after party of the protest and again I met some amazing people amongst others Emina Bošnjak from the `Sarajevo Open Centre`_.
+In the evening we went to the after party of the protest and again I met some amazing people, amongst others Emina Bošnjak from the `Sarajevo Open Centre`_.

 The next day I had a BlaBalCar booked for the early afternoon, so we just went to TODO name to enjoy the view and walk the way down.